rbohan/MDB-live-2020/README.md

 # Atlas Billing & Automation

 This project enables you to build your own automated MongoDB Atlas Billing Dashboard.
-It provides the code referenced in my MongoDB.live 2020 talk ("Tracking and Managing Your Spend on MongoDB Atlas"), including the extended functions referenced towards the end.
+It provides the code referenced in my MongoDB.live 2020 talk ("Tracking and Managing Your Spend on MongoDB Atlas"), including the extended functions referenced towards the end of the presentation.

 # Overview